Australian Film, Television and Radio School: History

+According to a study published in 1995, 96% of graduates were employed in the film and television industry.
+In 1997, a new masters strand was introduced, on documentary filmmaking.
+In the same year, cinematographer Jan Kenny (the first female cinematographer to attain ACS accreditation) was appointed head of cinematography, a position she held until 2009.
+Among others, she taught Bonnie Elliott.

+In 2002, Annabelle Sheehan was head of film and television.
+At that time, there was a full-time postgraduate program, described as an "intensive, hands-on, production course", with students working on productions in their chosen specialist roles.
+There were also short courses offered, linked to the full-time program, for external students.
+There were then 12 departments at the school, including cinematograph, design, directing, sound, visual effects (one of the few schools globally offering a comprehensive program in Visual Effects Supervision), and production.

+In 2008 AFTRS relocated once again, to a state-of-the-art new building at Moore Park.

+In 2015, a new degree, Bachelor of Arts (Screen), aiming to provide students with a comprehensive screen education was introduced, and later renamed Bachelor of Arts Screen: Production.

+In 2023, on the 50th anniversary of AFTRS, celebrations were held on campus just after O-week, attended by members of the 1973 cohort, including Gillian Armstrong and Philip Noyce.
+In that year, 38 scholarships were awarded, and an Alumni and Industry Scholarship Fund was established.

 Campus

 For many years AFTRS was located in purpose-built premises at North Ryde, Sydney.
 In 2008 the school relocated to a purpose-built facility adjacent to Fox Studios, located inside the Entertainment Quarter in Moore Park, Sydney.

-AFTRS is the only screen and broadcast school in the world to cater for all of the specialisations under the one roof.
 The campus includes: a full-size 5.1 sound theatre (seats 126), state-of-the-art mix theatre, two large professional film and television studios, film studios, state-of-the-art sound recording studios, and a host of other facilities and equipment.

-Also located on campus is the Jerzy Toeplitz Library.

 Courses and admission

 Admission into AFTRS degree courses is competitive and based on merit selection.
 Places are limited.
 As of 2024 offerings include: